GluuFederation/docs-openbanking-prod/docs/source/jans-cli.md

 === "VM"

-    The jans-cli will automatically be avaialbe at `/opt/jans/jans-cli/config-cli.py`.
-Please use that location to run the next comming commands.
+    The jans-cli will automatically be available at `/opt/jans/jans-cli/config-cli.py`.
+Please use that location to run the next commands.
 Please note that you do not need to pass `--host`, `--client-id`, and `--client-secret` options to the `cli` as they will automatically be picked up.

 ### Overview